When I got my first Kuvasz, AJ, I had researched different breeds for over a year. I was not getting into it lightly.

 Kuvaszok (plural for Kuvasz) have one thing in common as puppies.
 They are relentless in their chase drive and desire to bite and nip.
 None of my Aussies ever did this with such extreme focus.
 None of the puppies that I trained (and there were many including Aussie, Labrador, Golden, Boxer, Keeshond, and all kinds of small breeds) were ever like this.

 To put it more plainly, the Kuvasz puppy will chew at you like a corn on the cob.
-Even with consistent positive training, the chewing and grabbing at things can continue for months.
-Not only that they are very destructive and if you value your back yard for its beautiful landscaping, don’t put a Kuvasz puppy in it.
+Even with consistent positive training, the chewing and grabbing at things can continue for months, if not years.
+Not only that, they are very destructive and if you value your back yard for its beautiful landscaping, don’t put a Kuvasz puppy in it.

 I can only imagine what the purpose of this behaviour is.
-Perhaps it happens so that the dog will get it out of his system early and then focus on his purpose which is guarding livestock and being calm around them.
-I’m only guessing.
+Perhaps it happens so that the dog will get it out of his system early and then focus on his purpose which is guarding livestock and being calm around them, or maybe it shows the tenacity with which the Kuvasz will protect his flock.
+I’m only guessing here.

 Likely, this quality was not chosen for on purpose and is just something that happened along the path to developing the Kuvasz.